Connected Indigenous Elders

 - Live longer

 - Are healthier and avoid such issues as high blood pressure, colds and flus

 - Have less hospitalization and fewer trips to the emergency room

 - Have protection from or avoid mental health issues, such as dementia and Alzheimer’s

-The National Indian Council on Aging (NICOA) has embarked on a social isolation and loneliness awareness campaign for elders and their caregivers with a grant from the CDC Foundation to help all members of our communities understand the issue, which was already a concern and worsened during COVID-19.
+The National Indian Council on Aging (NICOA) has embarked on a social isolation and loneliness awareness campaign for elders and their caregivers with a grant from the CDC Foundation to help all members of our communities understand the issue, which was already a concern and worsened during the COVID-19 pandemic.

 Youth and tribal leaders have a role as members who will carry on the teachings and decision-makers who can create policies to further support elders and their caregivers.

-NICOA, our communities and our elders encourage you to reach out and connect to elders in your tribes, villages and nations.
+NICOA, our communities and our elders, encourage you to reach out and connect to elders in your tribes, villages and nations.
 Indigenous elders will thank you.
-Please view our PSAs and see our campaign on Facebook.